Project

 Planned downtime 2015-06-09: openSUSE Mailing Lists

-Added by tampakrap almost 9 years ago
+Added by tampakrap over 9 years ago

 On Tuesday 2015-06-09, from 09:00 to 11:00 UTC, the machine that hosts the openSUSE Mailing Lists will be offline.
 During that time, sending or receiving mails to the openSUSE mailing lists, or viewing their archives will not be possible.
 All the mails that will be sent during the downtime will be delayed.